nightingaleproject/Mortality-Data-Quality-Assessment-Examples/README.md

 * [python](python): A set of Python scripts and Jupyter notebooks to demonstrate calculation of several metrics for assessing mortality data quality, as seen in the Data Quality Assessment Framework.
 Contains information on installation and usage of scripts.

-* [dqa4mortality](dqa4mortality): An R package to calculate metrics for assessing mortality data quality, as seen in the Data Quality Assessment Framework.
+* [R](R): Contains dqa4mortality, an R package to calculate metrics for assessing mortality data quality, as seen in the Data Quality Assessment Framework.
 Contains information on installation and usage.

 * An example synthetic data file ([SyntheticDeathRecordData.csv](data/SyntheticDeathRecordData.csv)), located in the [data](data) directory, containing synthetic mortality data representing the type of data that a jurisdiction should have available for quality assessment.

+  * If updating this data, please see the section "For Maintainers" below.

 * A data file ([unsuitable_COD_codes.csv](data/unsuitable_COD_codes.csv)), located in the [data](data) directory, containing ICD10 codes that have been identified as unsuitable underlying causes of death as listed in ([Flagg 2021](https://stacks.cdc.gov/view/cdc/100414)).